EV home charger installation FAQs

 The DNO (Distribution Network Operator) looks after the local and regional electricity supply.
 They are responsible for the service cables coming into a property and the property’s main fuse.

 We always inform your DNO that we’re installing a charger to confirm that your electric supply is ready for it.
-If you need a fuse upgrade or have a looped supply, the DNO will need to resolve this before we install the charger.
+If you need a fuse upgrade or have a looped supply, the DNO may need to resolve this before we install the charger.

 Do I need a permit to install an EV charger?